farazsth98/ids-pcap-analysis/README.md

 **Q2.** A signature based IDS works by having a database of signatures for known types of attacks / scans / etc. It will use this information to detect when any of these attacks take place.
 The problem is that since this type of IDS only uses signatures, they don't actually "understand" all the various protocols that a connection might use, thus it can't detect attacks that it doesn't already have signatures saved for.

-**Q3.** a) A known attack such as Eternal Blue. b) Scan emails and use signatures to detect known attacks over email c) You can look for error codes such as when someone turns of auditing in Windows, there is a specific code that gets put into the logs. d) Check for root logins through stuff like telnet, ftp, ssh, etc.
+**Q3.** a) A known attack such as Eternal Blue. b) Scan emails and use signatures to detect known attacks over email c) You can look for error codes such as when someone turns off auditing in Windows, there is a specific code that gets put into the logs. d) Check for root logins through stuff like telnet, ftp, ssh, etc.

 **Q4.** A slow slicing attack happens over a very long period of time.
 Assuming that this question is talking about anomaly based IDSes, these IDSes depend on attacks being anomalies.
 If an attack is done over a very long period of time, the anomalies that the attack might produce start to look like normal traffic to the IDS, thus the IDS will never be able to detect such an attack.

-**Q5.** NBIDSes (Network Based Intrusion Detection Systems) have huge amounts of traffic to sift through since a network will more than likely have a huge number of machines thus a heg amount of traffic.
+**Q5.** NBIDSes (Network Based Intrusion Detection Systems) have huge amounts of traffic to sift through since a network will more than likely have a huge number of machines thus a huge amount of traffic.
 With OS fingerprinting, the NBIDS can only look for attacks that matter to it.
 For example, if a network only has Linux machines, then it is useless to detect attacks like BlueKeep or EternalBlue, therefore the IDS will just let them pass through, since they are practically harmless.
 This reduces the load on the NBIDS in general, thus its becoming a very common technique.

 **Q6.** With TCP port 4444 open, I would expect to see a meterpreter shell in the trace activity because that is the default port that metasploit listens on to create meterpreter connections.

 **Q7.** Protocol/application analysis requires a lot of resources as the IDS has to do a deep packet scan and also be able to detect attacks / anomalies.
 Another problem is that protocols and applications are not standard.
 They are defined by RFCs meaning that some protocols and applications can have some different implementations in the way certain things are handled.
 When you set up rules for the IDS, it depends on these standards being followed, but a lot of applications won't, thus it will be a key problem.
-The last problem is that protocls and applications always change over time to defend against new attacks, to patch stuff, etc. When these happen, it becomes a challenge.
+The last problem is that protocols and applications always change over time to defend against new attacks, to patch stuff, etc. When these happen, it becomes a challenge.
 All rules that pertain to that protocol/application needs to be recreated and changed.

 **Q8.** The four types of events are true positive, true negative, false positive, and false negative events.
 The most dangerous would be a false negative, where in reality there is an attack going on, but the IDS says that there are no attacks going on.
 This will let the attack fly by completely undetected.